Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-Backgrounds arise from heavy quark photoproduction, UPC photon-photon interactions producing scalar mesons, and photon-pomeron interactions producing vector and pseudoscalar mesons that can generate events with muons and charged hadrons.
-Dedicated samples of events from \gammagammatautau~\cite{Beresford:2019gww}, \gammagammaccbar, and \gammagammabbbar processes are generated with \MGvATNLO(v2.6.5)~\cite{Alwall:2014hca}, where \PYTHIA{}8~(v2.1.2)~\cite{Sjostrand:2014zea} is used for the hadronization and decay, and \GEANTfour~\cite{Agostinelli:2002hh} is used to model the detector effects, including resolution, tracking, and trigger efficiencies.
-Distributions of the muons and charged pions in simulated events are corrected using comparisons between the simulation and data, outside the signal region, as a function of the muon or track \pt and $\eta$.
-For muons, we use a ``tag-and-probe'' method with $\JPsi\to\PGmp\PGmm$ events~\cite{Sirunyan:2018fpa}, and for charged hadrons, we use the ratio of reconstructed \PDz meson decays to final states with four charged hadrons divided by those with two daughters.
+Backgrounds arise from heavy quark photoproduction, UPC photon-photon and photon-pomeron interactions producing mesons that can decay to muons and charged hadrons.
+Dedicated samples of events from \gammagammatautau~\cite{Beresford:2019gww}, \gammagammaccbar, and \gammagammabbbar processes are generated with \MGvATNLO(v2.6.5)~\cite{Alwall:2014hca}, where \PYTHIA{}8~(v2.1.2)~\cite{Sjostrand:2014zea} is used for the hadronization and decay, and \GEANTfour~\cite{Agostinelli:2002hh} is used to emulate the full CMS detector response.
+All studied kinematic distributions of the muons and charged pions in simulated events are corrected using comparisons between the simulation and data, outside the signal region, as a function of the muon or track \pt and $\eta$.
+For muons, we use a ``tag-and-probe'' method with $\JPsi\to\PGmp\PGmm$ events~\cite{Sirunyan:2018fpa}.
+For charged hadrons, we use the number of reconstructed \PDz meson decays to final states with four charged hadrons divided by those with two daughters.
 The simulated background processes produce a large number of tracks and hence sparsely populate the signal-dominated phase space region.
 They are only used to partly validate the expected \gammagammaccbar and \gammagammabbbar contributions to the background estimation as described in the following paragraph.